Coded Load Balancing in Cache Networks

-In this setup, we show that our proposed coded scheme will result in asymptotically the same communication cost as the Nearest Replica strategy under the Zipf file popularity distribution, in large networks.
-Surprisingly, we prove that this scheme will reduce the maximum load of servers from $\Theta(\log n)$ in the Nearest Replica strategy to $O(1)$ if each file is divided into $\Theta(\log n)$ chunks.
-This means that in the delivery phase every request should be satisfied by $\Theta(\log n)$ servers, each providing a coded chunk to the requester.
+In this setup, we consider Zipf file popularity distribution, and network topologies such as grid, random geometric graphs, random $d$-regular graphs, and hypercube.
+We prove that our proposed coded scheme will result in the maximum load of $O(1)$, if each file is divided into $\ell=\Theta(\log n)$ chunks.
+This result should be compared the the maximum load of nearest replica and power of two choices strategies which are $\Theta(\log n)$ and $\Theta(\log \log n)$, respectively \cite{SiaPourShar_TPDS17}.
+Interestingly, for grid networks, we show that our proposed coded scheme will result in asymptotically the same communication cost as the baseline uncoded nearest replica strategy.
+Furthermore, we investigate our findings in finite size networks by performing extensive simulations, through which we also confirm the superiority of our proposal compared to the previous proposed schemes.